Planning-Driven Programming: A Large Language Model Programming Workflow: Case Study

 \section{Case Study}

 Figure \ref{table:case_study} illustrates example message fragments from LPW in the \textit{120th} problem of HumanEval using the GPT-3.5 backbone.
-LPW successfully generates the correct program, while Baseline, SP, SD, and LDB all fail.
-This problem requires to return a sorted array with the maximum k numbers.
+LPW successfully generates the correct program, while all other approaches fail.
+This problem requires returning a sorted array with the maximum k numbers.
 However, in the problem description (block (a)), the unspecified order in the output array introduces ambiguity, confusing other methods.
-LPW struggles at the initial solution plan (block (c)), while the issue is clarified in the \textit{[Revised Plan]}, during plan verification (block (d)).
+LPW struggles at the initial solution plan (block (c)), while the issue is addressed in the \textit{[Revised Plan]}, during plan verification (block (d)).
 The visible test (block (b)) delineates the reverse order in the return array after sorting in descending order.
 The initial code with print statements (block (f)) fails on the visible test since the array is not reversed.
 Subsequently, its execution trace is compared with the plan verification (block (e)) to identify this bug, as described in the \textit{[Error Analysis]} in block (g).
-The refined code, which first sorts the array in descending order and then reverses the first $k$ elements into ascending order, successfully addresses this problem.
+The refined code, which first sorts the array in descending order and then reverses the first k elements into ascending order, successfully solves this problem.